 She gave a series of lectures on transatlantic voyage on the Queen Mary 2.

 She has studied Beatrix Potter.

-Betsy supplies a projector, screen and laptop.
+Betsy has a Zoom license and happy to set up the call for your group. .
 Her talks are geared towards adults and last about 45 minutes followed by a question and answer period.